Boston hotels make a push to bring back indoor gatherings in Phase 3 - The Boston Globe

 Martha Sheridan, the tourism bureau’s chief executive, hasn’t given up on the events push.
 She knows that Phase 4 — a.k.a. “the new normal” — might not come until next year.
 Sheridan believes a case can be made for a safe, methodical expansion of event sizes in Phase 3, even though the door is shut for now.

-Yet the proposal comes amid serious COVID-19 conflagrations elsewhere in the US that have caused other government officials to delay their reopening plans, particularly those involving indoor activities, or even roll them back in some places.
+Yet the proposal comes amid serious COVID-19 conflagrations elsewhere in the United States that have caused other government officials to delay their reopening plans, particularly those involving indoor activities, or even roll them back in some places.

 Sheridan said her group’s venue safety guidelines for sanitizing, social distancing, and staggered staffing mitigate the risks.
 And she wouldn’t expect the state to expand the size of gatherings until certain COVID-19 metrics are met here.
 (The Centers for Disease Control ranks these types of meetings — medium-size gatherings of attendees from outside the local area, remaining spaced at least 6 feet apart — as “higher risk,” but not “highest risk.”)